Your choice of online store name can have a big impact on your sales.

-- Ask for help.
 Brainstorming is a creative process that can be done both independently and with other people.
 Maybe you already have a team of employees you can tap into for your next venture, or you can ask friends and family to donate their time and ideas in a fun brainstorming session.

-- Organize and review your ideas.
 Once you’ve come up with a list of ideas, you’ll need to go back and sort through them to find the top contenders.
 Consider organizing your list using word banks or categorizing them based on theme.
 This could also help spark some fresh ideas post-brainstorm.

-- Test your name.
 Tap into a focus group that’s representative of your target market, ask friends and family (ideally ones who didn’t help you brainstorm), and survey local shoppers to see which name ideas resonate the most.

-Once you’ve settled on a great name for your online store, check out our curated list of ecommerce website design examples for inspiration on what your shop could look like.
+💡 TIP: Once you’ve settled on a great name for your online store, check out our curated list of ecommerce website design examples for inspiration on what your shop could look like.

 What’s in a brand name?

 Finding the right ecommerce business name can feel like a daunting task.
 But it’s absolutely crucial to put time and thought into naming your online store.
-That's how customers will come to know, recognize, and talk about you—and if the name’s too difficult to remember, you’re missing out on loads of word-of-mouth marketing that doesn’t cost you a single penny.
+That’s how customers will come to know, recognize, and talk about you—and if the name’s too difficult to remember, you’re missing out on loads of word-of-mouth marketing that wouldn’t cost you a single penny.